fengyuanchen/cropperjs/README.md

 - The maximum width is the initial width of preview container.
 - The maximum height is the initial height of preview container.
-- If you set an `aspectRatio` option, be sure to set the preview container with the same aspect ratio.
+- If you set an `aspectRatio` option, be sure to set the same aspect ratio to the preview container.
-- If preview is not getting properly displayed, set `overflow:hidden` to the preview container.
+- If preview is not getting properly displayed, set `overflow: hidden` style to the preview container.

 ### responsive